Real-time Deformation-aware Control for Autonomous Robotic Subretinal Injection under iOCT Guidance: INTRODUCTION

 \section{INTRODUCTION}

 Subretinal injection is a surgical technique to deliver therapeutic agents, such as gene therapy vectors, transplanted cells or stems cells directly under the retina, specifically targeting genetic retinal dystrophies and degenerations.
-Such procedures enable viable treatment options for diseases such as age-related macular degeneration (AMD), which alone is expected to affect 288 million people by 2040 \cite{wong2014global}.
+Such procedures may enable viable treatment options for prevalent diseases such as age-related macular degeneration (AMD), which alone is expected to affect 288 million people by 2040 \cite{wong2014global}.
 Compared to injections into the vitreous with current anti-VEGF \cite{finger2020anti} drugs, direct injection of the payload into the subretinal space has the potential to maximize the therapeutic efficacy and reduce the systemic toxicity potential \cite{subretinal-irigoyen}.

-Subretinal injection is performed by inserting a microsurgical cannula through the retinal surface, known as the internal limiting membrane (ILM), and slowly guiding its orifice between the photoreceptor cells and the retinal pigment epithelium (RPE) - Bruch's membrane complex.
-For optimal therapeutic results, a bleb, which can measure several millimeters in diameter, is formed by injecting a fluid that creates a localized separation between the ILM and the RPE, allowing the medication to effectively reach the targeted area.
+Subretinal injections are performed by inserting a microsurgical cannula transretinal through the internal limiting membrane (ILM), and slowly guiding the tip to a point located between the photoreceptor cells and the retinal pigment epithelium (RPE)-Bruch's membrane complex.
+For optimal therapeutic results, a subretinal bleb, which can measure several millimeters in diameter, allows the therapeutic agent to reach the targeted subretinal space.

 Due to the fragile and non-regenerative nature of the photoreceptor and RPE cells, any tissue damage can cause irreversible harm to the patient's eyesight \cite{George2021-ft}.
-Therefore, it is crucial to place the needle at an optimal depth within the, on average 250 $\mu m$ \cite{ret-thickness} thin, human retina to minimize trauma while maximizing drug-tissue interaction.
+Therefore, it is crucial to precisely place the needle at an optimal depth in the, on average 250 \textmu m thick \cite{ret-thickness}, human retina to minimize trauma while maximizing drug-tissue interaction.

-There are two major difficulties in repeatedly performing successful subretinal injection: (1) visualization of the anatomical target area, and (2) precise needle insertion without causing tissue damage.
+There are two major difficulties in repeatedly performing successful subretinal injection: (1) visualization of the anatomical target area and (2) precise needle insertion without causing tissue damage.
 The conventional way to visualize ophthalmic procedures is through an operating microscope.
 In addition to the microscopic view, optical coherence tomography (OCT) can provide high-resolution cross-sectional imaging at high update rates to visualize the retinal layers and monitor the subretinal injection procedure.
 OCT enables depth-resolved imaging, acquiring 2D B-scans and 3D C-scans of the surgical site \cite{Britten23, Li23, Vajzovic2019}.